aseelt/aseelt/README.md

 Hello!

-I'm currently at TechElevator in Pittsburgh, a full stack coding bootcamp.
+I have recently graduated from Tech Elevator in Pittsburgh, a full stack coding bootcamp.
+My class is focused on C#/.NET; we are also covering SQL, web APIs, and a Vue.js front end.
 I'm switching careers and am looking forward to my next challenge.

-My class is focused on C#/.NET; we are also covering SQL, web APIs, and the front end.
+Please visit my showcase site: www.whatcanibuild.net.
+You tell us what Lego sets you have, and we'll tell you what other sets you might be able to build.
+You can even choose specific themes and get the results delivered to your email inbox on a day of your choosing.

 I have one project that I am ready to share in this repository.
 Game of the Generals is based on the Filipino board game - it's a mix of Chess, Guess Who, and Rock, Paper, Scissors, with an element of fog of war thrown in.
 It's at an early stage but is playable.

-I've also included my Lego - What Can I Build application.
-It's still in an early stage - the databases are built and can call an external API and the UI can display a randomized Lego set and its parts.

 Thank you for visiting!